 Florida does not allow for waivers to be signed prior to furnishing labor and/or materials, but you can sign a lien waiver in Florida after furnishing labor and/or materials, but before payment has been received.

 In Florida, there’s really just one question that must be answered in order to determine which lien waiver form to use:

 In the world of construction payments, this is a universal question.
 Every payment on a construction project is either a “partial” or progress payment, or the “final” payment that signifies that the work performed fulfills the contract terms.
 To select the correct lien waiver form, you must figure out which type of payment you’re dealing with.

-If a contractor or supplier is getting paid on a project and will never be paid again for that project, the payment is a “final” payment.
-If the contractor or supplier will likely be paid again in the future, and the payment in question is just one of many future payments, then the payment is a “partial” payment.
+If a contractor or supplier is getting paid on a project and will never be paid again for that project, then a final lien waiver is appropriate.
+But, if the contractor or supplier will likely be paid again in the future, and the payment in question is just one of many future payments, then a progress payment waiver should be used.